aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/images/get-info-of-images/_index.md

 ---
-title: How to extract image metadata from OneNote using Aspose.Note
+title: How to Extract Image Metadata from OneNote with Aspose.Note for .NET (C#)
-linktitle: How to extract image metadata from OneNote using Aspose.Note
+linktitle: How to Extract Image Metadata from OneNote with Aspose.Note for .NET (C#)
 second_title: Aspose.Note .NET API
 description: Learn how to extract image metadata and get image dimensions from OneNote files with Aspose.Note for .NET.
 Step‑by‑step guide for C# developers.
 weight: 13